Tjay05/college-site/README.md

-# History and International Relations
+# History and International Studies